Spurring a Global Network to Tackle Post Harvest Loss of Nutritious Foods

 - Officially launched, in partnership with GAIN, the PLAN Network in May 2017 through in-person and online launch events co-created by GKI

-- Designed, launched, and continuously manage the PLAN network platform, which continues daily to expand, gain traction, and provide useful information to members
+- Designed, launched, and manage the PLAN network platform, which continues daily to expand, gain traction, and provide useful information to members

-- Facilitated Learning Calls and authored Learning Briefs on topics of importance to PLAN members such as food safety best practices, accessing equity financing in Nigeria, and effective business models for proximate processing
+- Facilitated Learning Calls and authored Learning Briefs on topics of importance to PLAN members such as food safety best practices, accessing equity financing in Nigeria, and constructing effective business models for proximate processing

 Network Facilitation and Design Overview